x1angli/cvt2utf/README.md

 #### Shall we trust this program?

 __A__: This code is still at its "beta" phase.
-We are working to provide a reliable solution to our users.
-Until then, we suggest you use this program/module with caution.
-Additionally, you should be aware of:

-1. that Python's built-in encoding/decoding mechanism is not reliable.
-In an experiment where I attempted to convert 1000+ text files into UTF-8 encoding. there was one file that was totally scrambled.
-Luckily, this program creates backups by default.
-With the recovered backup file, the conversion was achieved through a text editor.

-2. that different standard or code may interpret special characters differently.
-For example, chardet package treats some special characters as "illegitimate", while a text editor may tolerate it.

-Bottom line: backup is a reliable safety net, and you should stick with it.
+We are striving to deliver high reliable solutions to our users.
+You might be aware that Python's built-in encoding/decoding mechanism may not be very reliable.
+For that reason, we suggest users create backups, either manually duplicate the file/directory, or automatically through our package (remember, the backup feature will be short-circuited with the `--overwrite` switch)